QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 ax.set_ylabel("GDP per capita (current US$) ")
 ```

++++ {"user_expressions": []}

 ## Histogram comparison between 1960, 1990, 2020

 We compare histograms of the **log** of GDP per capita for the years 1960, 1990 and 2020 for around 170 countries.
 The years have been chosen to give sufficient time gap between the histograms.
 We see that the overall plot is shifting towards right, denoting the upward trend in GDP per capita worldwide.
 And also, the overall distribution is becoming more Gaussian.
 Which indicates that the economies have gotten more uniform over the years.
 Economic disparities are getting lesser possibly because of globalisation, technological advancements, better use of resources etc.

 ```{code-cell} ipython3
 def get_log_hist(data, years):